-In order to ensure that explosives do not go off unintentionally as mentioned in the second subsection, electrically triggered perforating equipment for use in drilling and well activities should be protected against the effects of radio waves and other electrical fields, with reference to the requirements for electrical compatibility in Section 77.
+In order to ensure that explosives do not go off unintentionally as mentioned in the second subsection, electrically triggered perforating equipment for use in drilling and well activities should be protected against the effects of radio waves and other electrical fields, cf. the requirements for electrical compatibility in Section 77.